queval-j/Backbone-Extend/README.md

 </service>
 ```

-With this code, you have an new Backbone.View already add to the body, with a getter and setter for some attribute.
+With this code, you have an new Backbone.View already add to the body, with a getter and setter for some attributes.
 And you have declear 2 functions (sayHello and init).
 You have asked to Backbone.Service to load 2 templates and initialize the view with the template index.html and you have asked an instance of this view.
+(The attribute Readonly, will after)
 - **Backbone.Template** :
 Backbone.Template will be your best friend !
 You can load your template with it easily, and you will be able to compile your template with it !